Edoardoba/Herokuapp/README.md

 ## Building a model

 The following step was to build a model able to correctly predict the house prices.
-I have implements *Linear regression*, through the sklearn Library in Python.
+I have implemented *Linear regression*, through the sklearn Library in Python.
 The code is avalaible in the INSERIRE QUI file.